 The Goleador sets the Nordkette on fire

-Ralph "The Voice" Schader brings Goleador Hans Krankl and the Viennese cult band Monti Beton to Innsbruck in summer.
-The Nordkette will "burn".
+Ralph "The Voice" Schader brings Goleador Hans Krankl and the Viennese cult band Monti Beton to Innsbruck this summer.

-The supporting program is also something to be seen and heard: Michael Fally, head of sport at krone.at in his day job, will get everyone in the mood.
+The supporting program is also worth hearing and seeing: Michael Fally, head of sport at Krone TV and krone.at in his day job, will set the mood with his guitar.
 "Advance ticket sales have already started and are going well," says the Innsbruck Nordkettenbahn.
 Many celebrities from the world of sport will also be attending the concert - including, of course, some of Hans Krankl's companions.

+Tickets (45 euros including ascent and descent) are now available in the Innsbruck Nordkettenbahn ticket store or online: www.nordkette.com/events/detail/konzert-monti-beton-johann-k

 This article has been automatically translated,